jedisct1/dsvpn/README.md

 You are connected.
 Just hit `Ctrl`-`C` to disconnect.

+Evaggelos Balaskas wrote a great blog post walking through the whole procedure: [A Dead Simple VPN](https://balaskas.gr/blog/2019/07/20/a-dead-simple-vpn/) - Thank you Evaggelos!

+## A note on DNS

-If you were using a DNS resolver only accessible from the local network, it won't be accessible through the VPN.
+If you were previously using a DNS resolver only accessible from the local network, it won't be accessible through the VPN.
 That might be the only thing you may have to change.
 Use a public resolver, a local resolver, or DNSCrypt.

-Or send a pull request implementing the required magic to redirect DNS queries to another resolver, for all supported operating systems.
+Or send a pull request implementing the required commands to change and revert the DNS settings, or redirect DNS queries to another resolver, for all supported operating systems.

 ## Advanced configuration